joeedh/StochasticScreenGenerator/readme.md

 This little web app generates stochastic (blue noise) screens for digital halftoning/stippling.
 It has four methods:

+* Smoothmask: Makes a standard hiearchial blue noise mask, then computes offsets to nudge each mask level to be more smooth.
+              These go into a table.
 * Void-and-cluster: A classic, this one works best for generating stochastic screens for printers.